gitlabhq/gitlabhq/doc/development/background_migrations.md

 ## When To Use Background Migrations

+>**Note:**
+When adding background migrations _you must_ make sure they are announced in the monthly release post along with an estimate of how long it will take to complete the migrations.

 In the vast majority of cases you will want to use a regular Rails migration instead.
 Background migrations should _only_ be used when migrating _data_ in tables that have so many rows this process would take hours when performed in a